jvanoosterhout/HMD-DGB/README.md

             pin_in_sensor: '{"pin": 20, "pull_up": 1, "webhook": "pin_in_test" }'
 ```

-The second sample is gate of garage door.
-Having your door activate with a slight tough while your are not near the gate/door, or while your chiled plays with your phone seems trick, therefore the "password" comes in handy.
-It is just a simple double check you want to open the gate/door.
-Further in this specific example, my garage door is puls triggered the same puls is used to open, close or stop the door.
-Meaning you can have such senaris:
+The second sample is for a gate or garage door.
+Activating your door with a slight touch while you are not near the gate/door, or while your child plays with your phone, seems tricky.
+Therefore, the "password" comes in handy.
+It is just a simple double-check to ensure you really want to open the gate/door.

+In this specific example, my garage door is pulse-triggered.
+The same pulse is used to open, close, or stop the door.
+This means you can have scenarios like:
-* click --> opening --> wait --> fully opend --> click --> closing wait --> fully opeclose
+* Click --> opening --> wait --> fully opened --> click --> closing --> wait --> fully closed
-* click --> opening --> click --> stop (somewhere while opening)--> click --> closing
+* Click --> opening --> click --> stop (somewhere while opening) --> click --> closing

-For your own gate you may be able to set different pins fr the open, close and/or stop action.
+For your own gate, you may be able to set different pins for the open, close, and/or stop actions.

-Note that the below example and a pi does not suffiece, you may need a relay board to isolate the  electric circuits of the pi and gate/door.
+Note that the example below and a Pi alone do not suffice; you may need a relay board to isolate the electric circuits of the Pi and the gate/door.
+Additionally you may need magnetic reed switchs to detect the gate/door is opened/closed.

 ```